minglisyr/2D_Wind_Tunnel_Simulator/README.md

     * Updates the obstacle's position in the simulation.
     * Calculates the obstacle's velocity if it's being moved.
     * Modifies the fluid simulation grid to account for the obstacle's presence.
+  * `isPointInCarShape(x, y)`: This function determines the inside/outside of obstacle, supporting setObstacle().
-  * `drawObstacle()`: This function is responsible for rendering the obstacle on the canvas.
+  * `drawObstacle(centerX, centerY, scaleRadius)`: This function is responsible for rendering the car-shape obstacle on the canvas.
-    * Draws a half-circle shape to represent the car.
+    * Draws the car-shape outlines.
     * Adjusts the appearance based on the current visualization mode (pressure or normal).
-    * Adds a bottom line to complete the car silhouette.

   #### User Interaction and Simulation Control
 | Mouse Interaction         | Simulation Control     | Main Simulation Loop |